viamrobotics/viam-python-sdk/README.md

 `pip install viam-sdk`

-If you are using conda as a virtual environment & MacOS version 11 or later, you will need to run `export SYSTEM_VERSION_COMPAT=0` before installing `pip install viam-sdk.` This is because of a bug in how conda tags MacOS 11.
+If you are using conda as a virtual environment & MacOS version 11 or later, you may need to run `export SYSTEM_VERSION_COMPAT=0` before installing `pip install viam-sdk.` This is because of a bug in how conda tags macOS 11.
 [See more](https://github.com/conda-forge/python-feedstock/issues/445)

 If your system is not supported, read further on how to install from source.